 See the article here for an in depth look into the process and how to of the sun drying process.
 But just know that this is a fantastic way to bring out the flavors in your food when preserving them, and not having to spend time and money on vacuum sealing jar after jar will save you a lot of back ache!
 As always the authors over at Offgridsurvival are on point with their opinions and facts of what will and won't work.
 These aren't just whimsical notions of what would be nice to do, these are tried and true practices to ensure that you and your family will have food when the time comes!

 How to Cook and Store Food Outside

 In this book the author from Survival Life goes over how you'll learn to cook and preserve ANY type of meat out there.
-How to build your own solar oven, which come in real handy when the grid goes down and you don't have any way to cook some of the larger items you might find, like a turkey from a looted grocery store or a large animal that you were able to bring down.
+Learning how to build your own solar oven will come in real handy when the grid goes down and you don't have any way to cook some of the larger items you might find, like a turkey from a looted grocery store or a large animal that you were able to bring down.
 Unless you take the time to learn from the resources in this book all the raw meat in the world wouldn't make much difference to yours and your families survival.

 So how much are your families lives worth to you?